5 Examples of Biased Survey Questions and Why You Should Avoid Them

 In need of an easy survey tool?
 You've come to the right place.

 Whilst it’s rarer these days to find organizations intentionally trying to skew results, it’s still common for companies to have survey bias.
-This is simply because they don’t have the right skills and experience to put together a good quality survey.
+This is simply because they don’t have the right skills and experience to put together good-quality surveys.

 Furthermore, survey bias is dying out also largely because customers are more aware of unethical practices and companies will be quickly called out for it.
 With the current cancel culture, it’s best to avoid